 The disconnect between sweetness sensations coming from our tongue, and the lack of a caloric feedback loop in the gut, may result in overeating.

-In Friday's video Aspartame-Induced Fibromyalgia and Monday's Diet Soda and Preterm Birth some concerns were raised about the artificial sweetener aspartame, but erythritol was given a pass in Tuesday's video-of-the-day Erythritol May Be a Sweet Antioxidant.
-I’ll go through the other two potential harms arising even from harmless low calorie sweeteners in the next two videos.
+In both Aspartame-Induced Fibromyalgia and Diet Soda and Preterm Birth, some concerns were raised about the artificial sweetener aspartame.
+But, erythritol was given a pass in Erythritol May Be a Sweet Antioxidant.
+I’ll go through the other two potential harms arising even from harmless, low-calorie sweeteners in Neurobiology of Artificial Sweeteners and Unsweetening the Diet.

-For some context, please check out my associated blog post: How to Gain Weight on Diet Soda
+For more context, check out my associated blog post: How to Gain Weight on Diet Soda.

 If you haven’t yet, you can subscribe to my videos for free by clicking here.

 To post comments or questions into our discussion board, first log into Disqus with your NutritionFacts.org account or with one of the accepted social media logins.
 Click on Login to choose a login method.
 Click here for help.